 - No accompanying vehicles are allowed to follow riders.
 Any participant failing to observe this regulation will be withdrawn from the event.

-- This event is not a race or trial of speed, but a personal challenge and as such there will be no list published with sorts riders either in finishing time or finishing position order.
-Alphabetical list of finishers and times will be published.
+- This event is not a race or trial of speed, but a personal challenge and as such there will be no list published which sorts riders either in finishing time or finishing position order.
+An alphabetical list of finishers and times will be published.

 - As the event takes place on the open road, riders must abide by the Highway Code at all times.
 Riders should be aware that when riding on a public highway the function of marshals is only to indicate direction and that riders must decide whether the movement is safe.

-- The wearing of Hard Shell Style Helmets is compulsory for all riders under UCI regulations.
+- The wearing of Hard Shell Style Helmets is compulsory for all riders under UCI regulations for 2017.

 - All participants under the age of eighteen must gain the consent of their parent/guardian prior to completing their entry.
 Participants must be a minimum of 16 years old, and a parent or guardian must accompany riders under the age of eighteen.